fivdi/onoff/README.md

 Pullup and pulldown resistors for GPIOs can be configured with device tree overlays.
 The Wiki page
-[Enabling Pullup and Pulldown Resistors on The Raspberry Pi](https://github.com/fivdi/onoff/wiki/Enabling-Pullup-and-Pulldown-Resistors-on-The-Raspberry-Pi) describes how this can be acheived on the Raspberry Pi.
+[Enabling Pullup and Pulldown Resistors on The Raspberry Pi](https://github.com/fivdi/onoff/wiki/Enabling-Pullup-and-Pulldown-Resistors-on-The-Raspberry-Pi) describes how this can be achieved on the Raspberry Pi.

 ## Benchmarks